Premium ProductReports

 Who Should Buy It

-Budget buyers who want a true 2-in-1 — mostly walking with the option of occasional light jogging — plus a longer-than-usual warranty, and who do not mind a young brand and a shorter deck.
+Budget buyers who want mostly walking with the option of an occasional light jog, plus the longest warranty available under $300, and who accept a young brand and a shorter deck as the price of entry.

 Who Should Skip It